Author: John Mattiacci | Owner Mattiacci Law

 Does Fault Affect Car Accident Settlement Amounts?

-For example, being found 25% at fault may reduce a settlement by 25%.
+Most states follow comparative negligence rules.
+If an injured person is partially at fault, compensation may be reduced proportionally — for example, being found 25% at fault may reduce a settlement by 25%.
 Fault disputes are a common reason insurers delay or reduce offers.

 How Long Do Car Accident Injury Settlements Take?

-Settlement timelines vary by injury severity:
+Settlement timelines also vary by injury severity:

-- Minor injuries: weeks to a few months
+- Minor injuries: Weeks to a few months

-- Moderate injuries: several months
+- Moderate injuries: Several months

-- Severe injuries: a year or longer
+- Severe injuries: A year or longer

 Insurers typically wait until treatment stabilizes so future care needs can be reasonably estimated.